sendgrid/docs/source/User_Guide/Marketing_Campaigns/Managing_Contacts/format_CSV.md

 {% anchor h3 %} Not all addresses populate in UI {% endanchor %}

-SendGrid will remove duplicate and invalid email addresses (including email addresses with special characters) from your list during upload, so the number of contacts can potentially change between your CSV and your Marketing Campaigns list.
+SendGrid removes duplicate and invalid email addresses (including email addresses with special characters) from your list during upload, so the number of contacts can potentially change between your CSV and your Marketing Campaigns list.

 {% anchor h3 %} Numbers and Text {% endanchor %}